21 Fun Things to Do in Central Park, New York City

 Tucked along a steep hillside on the west side, just below the Belvedere Castle, uncover the secrets of the Shakespeare Garden.

-Immerse yourself in the thicket of trees and flowers, uncovering the poetic quotes of this famous playwright from England on plaques dotted around.
+Immerse yourself in the thicket of trees and flowers, uncovering the poetic quotes of William Shakespeare on plaques dotted around.

 After visiting the Shakespeare Garden, why not mosey on down to see a William Shakespeare play in the open-air Delacorte Theater, on the southwest corner of the Great Lawn?

-Enjoyed by tens of thousands of Central Park goers each summer, catch Shakespeare come to life!
-Be prepared to wait in line on the day to grab your free ticket.
+Enjoyed by tens of thousands of Central Park goers each summer, Shakespeare comes to life at the Delacorte**.** Be prepared to wait in line on the day to grab your free ticket.

 8. Literary Walk and Mall